Rafe/rafe.github.com/source/_posts/2017-04-19-Why-inheritance-is-bad.md

 In conclusion, by using inheritance to reuse the code here, we also introduce a tightly couple, non-flexible, redundant, complex and does not make sense object.

-By contract we can just do this:
+By contrast we can just do this:

 ```
 class MyService